mx4492/hubot-remind-her/README.md

 hubot-remind-at use [chrono](http://wanasit.github.io/pages/chrono/) is a natural language date parser in javascript.
 So you can check format whichi hubot-remind-at parse on this site.

+## Tests

+hubot-remind-at comes with a test suite.
+To install the necessary development dependencies required to run the tests, do:

+    npm install

+from the root directory.
+Subsequently, you can run the tests using either of the following commands:

+    rake test # OR
+    npm test

 ## License

 * MIT